Boeing’s nightmare worsens: Massive strike sends stock crashing

 The strike began after nearly 95% of IAM union members voted against the proposed contract that included a 25% wage increase over four years, enhanced healthcare benefits, and job security commitments.
 Boeing had reached a tentative agreement with IAM Districts 751 and W24, but the members were dissatisfied, especially as they had advocated for wage hikes exceeding 40%.
 Discontent grew when the proposed deal also included cuts to annual bonuses, further angering union members who felt the offer was inadequate given the inflationary pressures and increased cost of living.

-The union members commenced picketing at various Boeing facilities, including those in Seattle, Portland, and Southern California.
+The union members commenced picketing at various Boeing facilities, including those in Seattle, , and Southern .
 Boeing acknowledged the union’s decision and expressed a desire to return to the negotiation table, emphasising its commitment to rebuilding its relationship with its workers.
 However, the failure to secure a satisfactory deal from the workers’ perspective could lead to an extended period of labour unrest, causing further damage to Boeing’s operations and stock value.

 The Broader Implications for Boeing